 The working capital policy of a company refers to the level of investment in current assets for attaining their targeted sales.
-It can be of three types viz. restricted, relaxed, and moderate.
-The relaxed policy has higher and restricted has lower levels of current assets whereas moderate places itself between relaxed and restricted.
-Commonly, these policies are also named as aggressive, conservative and hedging policy.
+It can be of three types: restricted, relaxed, and moderate.
+The relaxed policy has higher and restricted has lower levels of current assets, whereas moderate places itself between relaxed and restricted.
+Commonly, these policies are also named aggressive, conservative, and hedging policies.

 Important Decisions in Working Capital Management – Level of Current Asset and their Means of Financing.

 Working capital management has two main decisions at two consecutive stages.
 They are as follows:

 1. The level of Current Assets – How much to invest in Current Assets to achieve the Targeted Revenue?

 2. Means of Financing Current Assets – How should the above Current Asset Investment be financed, i.e., the mix of long and short-term finance?

 Difference between Working Capital Policies and Working Capital Financing Strategies

 Commonly, policies of working capital and strategies (approaches) of working capital financing are interchangeably used and which is not correct.
 There is a thin line of difference between the two.
 Working capital management policy deals with the first decision, and working capital management strategies or approaches deal with the second decision.
 Working capital policies are restricted, relaxed, and moderate, whereas the working capital strategies are aggressive, conservative, and hedging (Maturity Matching).